MattSScott/basePlatformSOMAS/README.md

 - The _agent_ module can be imported into a file with: `github.com/MattSScott/basePlatformSOMAS/v2/pkg/agent`
 - The _message_ module can be imported into a file with: `github.com/MattSScott/basePlatformSOMAS/v2/pkg/message`

-For more examples, and a **much, much more detailed write-up** of the package, please refer to the [User Manual](https://github.com/MattSScott/basePlatformSOMAS/blob/main/basePlatformSOMAS_User_Manual.pdf)
+For more examples, and a **much, much more detailed write-up** of the package, please refer to the [User Manual](https://github.com/MattSScott/basePlatformSOMAS/blob/main/basePlatformSOMASv2.0.pdf) or, if you're using an outdated version of the package, refer to the [Past Manuals](https://github.com/MattSScott/basePlatformSOMAS/tree/main/Past%20Manuals).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>